 Additionally, Kirstein Business Library maintains a collection of older editions of the National Stock Summary dating back to 1931, as well as its predecessor, Standard Stock Offerings, dating back to 1926.

 - Articles about companies in periodical databases.

-- Wall Street Journal: we have 1 year of issues.
+- Wall Street Journal: we have current plus previous month of issues.